Chapter 15:

 “UWAAAA!”
 The noble tried to shield his head, and the blow caught him squarely on the right shoulder.

 “My lord!”
-The two bodyguards snapped out of their stupor and rushed toward their master.
-One tried to intercept Voktah and was rewarded with a sharp crack of the cane to his side.
+The two bodyguards finally snapped out of their stupor and rushed toward their master.
+One attempted to intercept Voktah and was rewarded with a sharp crack of the cane to his ribs for his trouble.
 The other struggled to get the whimpering noble upright.

 “GET ME OUT OF HERE!”